fosrl/docs/packages/docusaurus/docs/10-supporter-program.md

 ## Can I get a refund?

 GitHub Sponsors DOES NOT allow us to refund donations.
 Please make sure that you are comfortable supporting the project before you purchase a tier.

-## How is this different than the Professional Edition?

-The Supporter Program is a way to support the project and remove the support marks.
-It is a one time donation.

-The Professional plan is a paid license that allows you to use the software in a commercial environment that allows for internal use and provides support.